 The Rise of the Board Game Culture

 Not only can board games can save you money, but they can also help ensure you can have a great time with family and friends.
-Don’t worry, our team of certified financial planners here at Morris Financial Concepts will walk you through how.
+Don’t worry, our team of certified financial planners and wealth management team here at Morris Financial Concepts in Charleston, SC will walk you through how.
 Queue the “Golden Age of Boardgames”, which we are currently experiencing.
 If you aren’t convinced, take a look at the Board Game Geek website which shows approximately 100,000 different board games that are currently in print.
 Try to see how many you can name before you look!
 Thanks to the rise of kickstarter programs, which serve as a funding platform for creative projects from films, music, and art to design, games, and technology, board games continue to be regularly released.
 In fact, one recently kickstarted board game is currently pledged for almost 13 million dollars!

 The Golden Age has seen a huge transformation in board games, going way beyond the classic “Monopoly”.
 A random, time-consuming game, Monopoly can be very divisive and lead to intense competition among family and friends.
 Don’t get me wrong – if you adopt a good strategy, you can usually decimate your opponents in Monopoly, despite the randomness.
 But, it could be time to ditch Monopoly and try something new.
 “Pandemic” is a cooperative game where all the players are trying to solve several global pandemic crises at once.